lsst-sqre/sasquatch-backpack/docs/dev/add_datasources.rst

     else:
         click.secho("Data successfully sent!", fg="green")

-The records returned from the post command are the ones that the command sent.
+The records returned from the publish command are the ones that the command sent.
 They're very helpful for giving user feedback in the CLI!

 Test it!
 ========
-Running the CLI command should now result in the data being posted to sasquatch!
+Running the CLI command should now result in the data being published to sasquatch!
 Specifically you can search `kafdrop on data-int <https://data-int.lsst.cloud/kafdrop/>`_ for the ``lsst.backpack`` topic, and your data should show up there.